Finance and Reimbursement

 APRNs across the U.S. have obtained a National Provider Identifier that facilitates their electronic direct billing to Medicare, Medicaid, and private health plans.
 By obtaining NPIs, APRNs can help give a good picture of billing and reimbursement.

-New!
-A new Medicare Learning Network® booklet titled “Medicare Information for Advanced Practice Nurses and Physician Assistants” (September 2010), which is designed to provide education on Medicare requirements for advanced practice nurses (APN) and physician assistants (PA).
+A Medicare Learning Network® booklet titled “Medicare Information for Advanced Practice Nurses and Physician Assistants” (September 2010) is designed to educate advanced practice nurses (APN) and physician assistants (PA) on Medicare requirements.
 This publication provides information about required qualifications, coverage criteria, billing, and payment for Medicare services furnished by APNs and PAs.